PinkiePieExplosion/PinkiePieExplosion/README.md

 I am Panromantic, Almondsexual (but im starting to lean to Omnisexual), Nonbinary (strictly they/them only)

 I love Tomadachi Life: Living the Dream, RDR2, Rick & Morty, Smiling Friends, PokeMon, TWD, MHA, & probs more!
 I specifically like Negan and Lizzie from TWD!
-I like all the main characters except Boss & I have no favorite among them!
-(Pim, Charlie, Glep & Alan.)
+I like all the main characters except Boss- he is a little too creepy for me (Pim, Charlie, Glep & Alan!)

 My hyperfixation atm is TWD - specifically Negan, Rick & Daryl!
 I hv not watched a ton & hv mostly seen them through tiktok edits!